The readers of GetTennisBar.com support it. In the event you purchase through a link on our site, we may earn an affiliate commission.

 In tennis, four main types of spin can be used to affect the trajectory and movement of the ball.
 These are Topspin, backspin, sidespin, and underspin (also known as slice).

-Types Of Spin (backspin)
+Types Of Spin (Backspin)

 #1 Backspin